denis-ismailaj/distributed-systems-notes/MapReduce.md

 This way, most input data can be read locally and consumes no network bandwidth.

-- When a MapReduce operation is close to completion, the master schedules backup executions of the remaining in-progress tasks in order to prevent laggards from delaying the entire operation.
+- When a MapReduce operation is close to completion, the master schedules backup executions of the remaining in-progress tasks in order to prevent slow machines from delaying the entire operation.

-- When the user's `Reduce` function is commutative and associative, an optional `Combiner` function can be defined that partially _reduces_ the map outputs locally before the data is sent over the network.
+- When the user's `Reduce` function is commutative and associative, an optional `Combiner` function can be defined that _partially reduces_ the map outputs locally before the data is sent over the network.

 - When workers crash deterministically on certain records, MapReduce can be configured to detect and skip these records.